RenierChaves/Tars/TUTORIAL.md

 ## Classes
-Classes are an expanded concept of data structures: like data structures, they can contain data members, but they can also contain methods as members.
+Classes are an expanded concept of data structures: like data structures, they can contain data members, but they can also contain functions as members.
 An object is an instantiation of a class.
 In terms of variables, a class would be the type, and an object would be the variable.
 To create a class, use the `class` keyword:
 ```C++
 class MyClass {            // The class
 public:                    // Access specifier